Leonardo-Notargiacomo/SkyVoyage/analysis/TestCases.md

 **Scenario**:

-1. Actor navigates to the pricing section.
+1. Actor navigates to the sales manager section.
 2. System displays the current price per kilometre.
-3. Actor selects the option to set a new price per kilometre.
-4. System prompts the Actor to enter the new price per kilometre.
+3. System prompts the Actor to enter the new price per kilometre.
-5. Actor enters an invalid price (e.g., "-0.15" or "abc").
+4. Actor enters an invalid price (e.g., "-0.15" or "abc").
-6. System validates the entered price:
+5. System validates the entered price:
    - Checks if the price is a valid number
    - Confirms the price is larger than €0
-7. System displays an error message: "Invalid price.
+6. System displays an error message: "Invalid price.
 Please enter a valid number larger than €0"
-8. Actor corrects the price and submits the form again.
+7. Actor corrects the price and submits the price again.

 **Result**:

 - Actor successfully sets a new price per kilometre.
 - The new price is saved and used for future calculations.

-**Exceptions**:

-- **6a.** If the entered price is invalid (e.g., non-numeric or out of range), the system displays an error message and prompts the actor to enter a valid price.
-- **8a.** If the system encounters an unexpected error, it displays an error message.